Before You Begin

 Once you have a firm image in your head of who the character is and where they came from, you can begin to write out their backstory.
 The character generation room provides the commands you’ll need to set the appropriate notes.
 It’s fine to come back and edit what you’ve written later, or to wait until further in the character generation process to write out the notes, if you’re not completely sure about a particular backstory element.

 A good backstory doesn’t need to be long.
 We’re mostly interested in who your character is today, how they got to be that person, and what they’re doing in London.
-Some spheres may have additional requirements, specified in their individual sections below, but only the most complex backstories should need more than 1,500 – 2,000 words total.
+Some spheres may have additional requirements, specified in their individual sections below, but in general, a backstory should take up no more than 1,500 – 2,000 words total.
 This is not a requirement; if you can get your character’s backstory across in 250 words, staff will be delighted.
 Use more if you need to, but be sure you need to.

 Character Age